aws-samples/emr-spark-benchmark/README.md

 ```

 3\.
 Submit jobs to the applications created in previous step using sample CLI below.
-You need to submit jobs at both applications,
+You need to submit jobs to both applications, once you test a sample job, you can use script below to loop through all queries.

 Make sure runtime role https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/security-iam-runtime-role.html has the appropriate s3 access to read and write from your S3 buckets, replace highlighted example bucket, if you are using different region from us-east-1, replace region and copy benchmark jar to your bucket in appropriate region where job will be submitted.